fazzaan/keyboard-layouts/Layout - EN-UK - NewEng/README.md

 _Repurposes the number row for 11 of the 15 new letters._

+### Note on glyphs ȝ ȣ ꝏ ʞ
+* _The current standard glyphs for ꝏ and ȣ are too wide and too tall respectively; new fonts will feature modified glyphs to regulate these vowel glyphs into the normal vowel space._
+* _Codepoints for Ʞ and ʞ may not feature correctly as true letters in some text editors, such as Microsoft Word._
+* _Yogh **ȝ** is in this alphabet; ezh **ʒ** is_ not. _Most modern fonts render these two glyphs identically, which is incorrect.
+NewEng fonts are preferred to display yogh with two curved bowl shapes, to prevent accidental parsing as ezh **ʒ ⟨zh⟩ /ʒ/**, although ezh is not in this alphabet so distinction is not necessary.
+Stylistic fonts may choose to graph yogh **ȝ** like ezh **ʒ**._

+## Discourse ##

 Wē can test ðis kēyboàrd lāyaut naw just bȳ tȳpiŋ ðis text hēr.
 It iz clēàr ðat sôm werdz ar muч símpler tŏ tȳp ðan ôðerz.
 Ī g̊es ī ǻlsō nēd tŏ dėtérmin ƕiч ar ðe mōst cómon dīacrítics and ƕĕr tŏ plāç ðem on ðe kēyboàrd, and if wē can cōp wið haviŋ þrē ov ðem on ðe ʃift lāyer or if ðey ʃȣld bē mövd tŏ ðe primary lāyer.